Article Revised August 24th, 2022

-It is, no doubt, a very stressful and anxious time on a global level as the novel coronavirus (COVID-19) continues to spread.
+It is, no doubt, a very stressful and anxious time on a global level as the novel coronavirus (COVID-19) and all its variants continue to persist.
 There are still many unknowns, and as we adjust to this new normal, finding healthy, sustainable ways to cope will become increasingly important.
-The evidence-based use of essential oils in aromatherapeutic formulas is one such tool that can be used to help manage some of the symptoms that are the result of this collective anxiety, including stress and insomnia, as well as boost energy and focus during this very difficult period.
-Self-care will become paramount, if it hasn’t already.
-For frontline caregivers, in particular.
+The evidence-based use of essential oils in aromatherapeutic formulas is one way to manage some of the symptoms that are the result of this collective anxiety, including stress and insomnia, as well as boost energy and focus during this very difficult period.
+Self-care will become paramount if it hasn’t already, and for frontline caregivers in particular.

-Let us be clear.
 There is nothing magical about clinical aromatherapy, just as there is nothing magical about essential oils.
-They work because scent is our most powerful sense, and our olfactory system is closely tied to many other important systems in the human body.
+They work because our sense of smell is our most powerful sense, and because our olfactory system is so closely tied to many other important systems in the human body.
 We know aromatherapy works in this way because of scientific research.

 How does aromatherapy work?